Adrija21264/GitHub-demo/README.md

 # GitHub-demo
 this is my first gt repository
 <br>
-This file is created bu Adrija Chatterjee
+This file is created by Adrija Chatterjee